nens/threedi-docs/source/i_loading_and_visualising_results.rst

 Under **General settings** you can select whether or not the simulation start times are aligned (based on the simulation with the earliest start time) in case you have loaded multiple sets of results.

 In the **Visualisation settings** you can select the flowline and node variables you want to view.
 By checking the *Relative* checkbox the node results are visualised as change relative to the initial values (t0).
-The results are loaded in your computational grid (see :ref:`temporal_controller_layers_panel`).
-The visualisation through time is handled by the :ref:`temporal_controller`.

 Visualising results on the map canvas
 -------------------------------------

-Once the results are visible (|opened_eye|) they are loaded into the corresponding layers of the computational grid in the Layers panel.
+To visualise the simulation results on the map canvas, click the |closed_eye| icon.
+This changes the styling of the computational grid layers, to show the flow variables chosen under *Visualisation settings*.
+The value ranges in the styling are based on the value distributions of these variables over the entire simulation.

-The results are automatically styled based on the ranges of the values.
+By default, the last time step is visualised.
+Use the :ref:`temporal_controller` to navigate through time.

 ..
 TODO: Once the labels/aliases of the flowlines have been 'fixed' the filters under 2) can be added, with a screenshot and example (as was previously done).

-1) The 1D-node results that correspond to the selected node variable in the *Visualisation settings* of the Results Manager.
+1) The 1D node results that correspond to the selected node variable in the *Visualisation settings* of the Results Manager.
 2) The flowline results that correspond to the selected flowline variable in the *Visualisation settings* of the Results Manager.
 The results can by filtered to only show the specific flowlines you are interested in.
 To do this right click the ‘flowline_results’ layer (whose name corresponds to the chosen variable) and choose ‘Filter...’.
 The Query Builder will open.
 Double click ‘line_type’ in the box **Fields** and click ‘Sample’ or 'All' to see which types are available.
 In the box below you can specify the types of flowlines you want to see.
-3) The 2D-computational cell results that correspond to the selected node variable in the *Visualisation settings* of the Results Manager.
+3) The 2D computational cell results that correspond to the selected node variable in the *Visualisation settings* of the Results Manager.

 .. image:: /image/i_temporal_controller_layers.png
 	:scale: 30%